andreweatherman/cbbdata/README.md

     making it easy to join and compare data from different sources.

 Getting started with `cbbdata` is a breeze – simply sign up for a free API key and start grabbing data!
-With its intuitive interface and robust back-end capabilities, this package stands as an indispensable asset for anyone eager to explore the depths of college basketball analysis.

 ## Installation